agostonp/udcapstone-cicd/README.md

     * **Container repository**
     The script [ecr-repo.yml](https://github.com/agostonp/udcapstone-cicd/blob/master/infrastructure/ecr-repo.yml) creates the Amazon Elastic Container Repository to store the Dokcer images of the sample application and also governs access with a repositry policy
     * **Kubernetes cluster**
     The script [kubecluster.yml](https://github.com/agostonp/udcapstone-cicd/blob/master/infrastructure/kubecluster.yml) creates the "production" Kubernetes cluster, its worker node group and required security groups

 * **Deploy a container in Kubernetes**
 I configured and used kubectl command line tool to deploy my Docker containerized sample application in a Kubernetes cluster.
 Commands can be found in [run_kubernetes.sh](https://github.com/agostonp/udcapstone-cicd/blob/master/run_kubernetes.sh), section 'Initial Deployment'.
 I used a Kubernetes manifest file ([kube-deployment.yml](https://github.com/agostonp/udcapstone-cicd/blob/master/kube-deployment.yml)) and the uploaded Docker image of the application.
 (The manifest file was needed only to change the rollingUpdate parameters.
 Otherwise a kubectl create command would have been enough.)
 I used Amazon's Docker container registry ([Amazon ECR](https://aws.amazon.com/ecr/)) and Kubernetes service ([Amazon EKS](https://aws.amazon.com/eks/))

 * **Install and configure a Jenkins server**
 The [install_jenkins.sh](https://github.com/agostonp/udcapstone-cicd/blob/master/install_jenkins.sh) script contains the steps to automatically provision an EC2 instance and install Jenkins and all required other software on the new server.
 The script also contains the manual steps needed to configure Jenkins after it is installed.
 The EC2 runs Amazon Linux, the script installs: tidy, hadolint, git, docker cli, kubectl cli, Java 8 and Jenkins

 * **Jenkins pipeline**
 I created two declarative Jenkins multibranch pipelines defined as Jenkinsfiles and used Blue Ocean to run and monitor them.
-I use GitHub-Jenkins integration to automatically rebuild when new code is checked in to the GitHub repo.
+I used GitHub-Jenkins integration to automatically rebuild when new code is checked in to the GitHub repo.
 Two branches are used in GitHub to separate the two pipelines:
     * **Continuous Integration pipeline**
     The [Jenkinsfile, on master branch](https://github.com/agostonp/udcapstone-cicd/blob/master/Jenkinsfile) tests the code with linting, builds a docker image and uploads it to the container repository
     * **Continuous Deployment pipeline**
     The [Jenkinsfile, on deployment branch](https://github.com/agostonp/udcapstone-cicd/blob/deployment/Jenkinsfile) deploys the new releases to the "production" Kubernetes cluster.
 In practice it deploys the Docker image that was uploaded to the container repository by the other pipeline

 * **Rolling Update / Rolling Deployment**
 Rolling Deployment is used to deploy the new releases to "production" with **zero downtime**.
 This is implemented by the [Kubernetes Rolling Update feature](https://kubernetes.io/docs/tutorials/kubernetes-basics/update/update-intro/) (`kubectl set image` command), see [Jenkinsfile, on deployment branch](https://github.com/agostonp/udcapstone-cicd/blob/deployment/Jenkinsfile)

 * **Git and GitHub**
 Git and GitHub was used to provide version control during the development